mdsol/dice_bag/README.md

 Although Rails already supports ERB syntax for its YML configuration files, DiceBag will generate a final static file that will work without keeping your deployment environment variables in sync with your production environment variables.
-For security reasons, these environment may sometimes be different.
+For security reasons, these environments may sometimes differ.

 Also DiceBag will work with any kind of text files, not only YML.
 We use it for initializers in Ruby even.